cn0047/stash/ed/programming.md

 in which computer programs have the ability to treat programs as their data.
 It means that a program can be designed to read, generate, analyse or transform other programs, and even modify itself while running.

-#### Functional programming

-Functional programming - What not How.

-Pure function - no side effects!

-Important:
-Separate mutation from calculation.
-Separate function from rule.